Reviewed by Arthur Kavanagh

 Building codes in Canada are different in each province and municipality, but generally speaking, they dictate:

 There are tons of other technical electric code requirements for breaker boxes.
 But, unless you’re an electrician, you don’t need to worry; work on breaker boxes and electrical wiring should always be done by a qualified person.

 As mentioned earlier, a circuit breaker will trip if the circuit has become overloaded.

-For instance, you’re using your blow dryer, while the TV and the microwave are running at the same time.
+For instance, you’re using your blow dryer, while the TV and the desktop computer are running at the same time.
 Even if they’re all plugged into different outlets, they could be on the same circuit.
 This may result in too much power being drawn, and the breaker will trip.

 If you’ve tripped a breaker, here’s what you should do:

 Now you should be able to use your electrical devices again.

 Just remember, don’t use them all at the same time.
 Or you can move one of them to a different outlet.
 If you’ve shut off the offending electrical item, and the circuit breaker continues to trip, there could be another problem.

 If you have a breaker that trips often (or multiple breakers), it may be a capacity issue.